 At this point we want to give a short overview of the architecture of Pimcore.

 This chart shows the architecture of a typical Pimcore application.
-Everything in blue is shipped directly with Pimcore or an integral part of it.
+Everything in blue is shipped directly with Pimcore, is an integral part of it, or is an extension of its Core that can be installed depending on the project's needs.
 The other components are printed in different colors.

 Built upon the Pimcore Core, the MVC component provides all the necessary functionalities for interacting with Pimcore via the Browser or any other HTTP API client (REST, SOAP, ...).

-Plugins and other custom modules/bundles can be added via Composer and complement the Pimcore functionality with custom extensions and additional functions.
-Of course, plugins/bundles and custom modules can use the Pimcore Core functionality via its API and can also be used by the MVC component.
+Plugins and other custom modules/bundles can also be added via Composer and use the Pimcore Core functionalities via its API, or be used by the MVC component.

 When implementing solutions with Pimcore, your custom parts should be in one of the following locations within the architecture:

 - Apps/Website within the MVC component: Here are all the solution specific implementations like models, views and controllers for your website.

 - Plugins/Bundles, custom modules: Here are all implementations and modules you might want to reuse in other projects.
 Like in other solutions out there, it's not mandatory to make a plugin out of every piece of code.